The Age of Incorrect Information: A New Performance Metric for Status Updates: Numerical Results

-In the last scenario, we investigate the age performance of our proposed policy and compare it to the age-optimal policy.
+We also investigate the age performance of our proposed policy and compare it to the age-optimal policy.
 As seen in Fig. \ref{simulationscenario2}, the age-optimal policy outperforms our policy in terms of average age.
-However, the gap between the two curves vanishes for high $\alpha$ and that is for the same reason reported in the previous scenario.
-On the other hand, as $\alpha$ decreases, the gap between the two curves increases.
+However, the gap between the two curves vanishes for high $\alpha$ and that is for the same reason previously reported in the average AoII comparison between the two policies.
+On the other hand, as $\alpha$ decreases, the gap between the two curves increases, reaching $190$ for $\alpha=0.02$.
 The reason behind this is the fact that as $\alpha$ decreases, the allowed number of transmissions becomes extremely small.
 Therefore, the impact of the transmission decisions will become more significant on the performance.
-To that extent, since our policy is based on the information content of the packet rather than just the age at the monitor, our proposed penalty can sometimes be equal to $0$ while the age is equal to $100$.
+To that extent, since our policy is based on the information content of the packet rather than just the age at the monitor, our proposed penalty measure can sometimes be equal to $0$ while the age is equal to $100$.
 The differences of spirit between the two transmission polices will lead to a significant difference in age performance when the available power budget is really small.